Betting on Week 12 college football? Here are the best betting apps, sportsbook promos

 The Week 12 college football schedule includes a rematch of the SEC Championship Game matchup from a season ago, with No. 5 Georgia hosting No. 10 Texas for a pivotal SEC matchup.
 The Bulldogs won the 2024 SEC Championship Game over the Longhorns 22-19 in overtime, and both teams are in the hunt for a College Football Playoff berth again this season.
 Georgia has won five in a row after suffering an early-season loss to Alabama, and is favored by six points in the Week 12 college football odds, while the over/under is 47.5 points.

-There are also dozens of other college football betting options on Saturday, with notable Week 12 college football lines including No. 17 USC (-6.5, 49.5) vs. No. 21 Iowa and No. 22 Pittsburgh vs. No. 9 Notre Dame (-10.5, 55.5).
+There are also dozens of other college football betting options on Saturday, with notable Week 12 college football lines including No. 17 USC (-6.5, 48.5) vs. No. 21 Iowa and No. 22 Pittsburgh vs. No. 9 Notre Dame (-10.5, 55.5).
+The Fighting Irish are -380 (risk $380 to win $100) to make the College Football Playoff.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 12 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.

 Sportsbook offers